Iliain/silverstripe-accessible/docs/en/Links.md

 # Links

-This extension adds an additional template to render in an accessible format, which can be overwritten in your own theme.
+This extension adds an additional template to render links, both WYSIWYG and module object, in an accessible format, which can be overwritten in your own theme.
 A link can be rendered by default with `$ButtonLink.Accessible`, or you can render your own template and make use of the listed functions

 ## Usage

+### Template Files

 ```HTML
 <!-- The getAccessible function will render the accessible template for you -->